robin-raymond/zax.io/strong-weak.md

 ### `strong` pointers lifetime

-The lifetime of `strong` pointers is entirely dependent on all `strong` pointers pointing to the same instance of a type being discarded (or reset to point to empty).
-Only when the final `strong` pointer is discarded/reset will be pointed instance of a type be released.
+The lifetime of `strong` pointers is entirely dependent on all `strong` pointers pointing to the same instance of a `type` being discarded (or reset to point to nothing).
+Only when the final `strong` pointer is discarded or reset will a shared instance of a `type` be released.

 ````zax
 print final : ()(...) = {